 On the surface this may seem like an absurd question, but some people are taking this possibility very seriously.
 If we exclude for now, those doctors who are surgeons and those who are engaged in emergency situations, most other doctors might very well be replaced by computers.

 The articles goes on to read that at present most doctors can no longer keep up with the myriad changes in medical procedures, treatments and the usage of prescription drugs.
-It also stated from 225,000 to one million deaths per year result from doctors’ errors, a situation that would suggest they are truly being overwhelmed with data.
+It also stated that in the US more than 250,000 deaths per year result from medical errors, a situation that would suggest that health professionals are truly being overwhelmed with data.

 In fact, according to the article “Better than Human Why Robots Will - and Must - Take Our Jobs” on the website Wired.com on 12/23/2012, robots will replace 70 per cent of all jobs by the end of the twenty-first century, and this will include many jobs in the medical field, even that of surgeons and certainly that of GPs.

 Therefore, could robots replace general practitioners?
-Since GPs are already an endangered species and perform a job that is rather mundane and generic and often requires relatively few skills compared to that of specialists, robots and/or computers will probably replace them sooner rather than later, maybe within a decade or two.
-And if these high-tech automated replacements save the lives of patients and probably a great deal of money as well, we’ll all be better off, won’t we?
+Since GPs are already an endangered species and perform a job that is rather mundane and generic and often requires relatively few skills compared to that of specialists, robots and/or computers may soon replace them; and if these high-tech automated replacements save the lives of patients and a great deal of money as well, we’ll all be better off, won’t we?

-Of course, robots may replace our jobs too, and that seems an eventuality most of us will have to face sooner rather than later.
-Are you ready for the change?
+Of course, robots may replace many other jobs too, and that seems an eventuality many of us will have to face sooner rather than later.

 Please leave a comment.